jhuckaby/canvas-plus/README.md

 ### load

 The `load()` method loads an image into CanvasPlus.
 It accepts buffers, files and URLs.
-For image formats, JPEGs, PNGs and GIFs are supported, and possibly others depending on your environment.
+For image formats, JPEGs, PNGs, GIFs and WebP are supported, and possibly others depending on your environment.
 Please note that this is an asynchronous call, so you need to provide a callback as the 2nd argument.
 Example use:

 ```js
 canvas.load( 'waterfall.jpg', function(err) {